emc-mongoose/mongoose/doc/design/distributed_mode.md

 # Introduction

 In the new major version of Mongoose the new distributed mode architecture is introduced.
 Comparing to the previous design the scenario is not executed on the master node completely.
-The scenario steps are *sliced* by the *master* node among all the *slave* nodes involved in the test.
-Then each step *slice* is being executed independently on the corresponding slave node.
+The scenario steps are *sliced* by the chosen *master* node among all the nodes involved in the load step.
+Then each step *slice* is being executed independently on the corresponding node.

 | v3.x.x | v4.x.x
 |----|----